All About Singly Linked List

 Case 1: Exactly One Node

-If there is only one node in the list, we simply remove the reference to the first node by setting self.head = None
+If there is only one node in the list, we simply remove the reference to the first node by setting self.head = None.
+The garbage collector will automatically clean up the node since no variable refers to it.

 However, if the programming language does not support garbage collection (like C or C++), you must manually free the memory to avoid memory leaks.